kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 R is a software package for statistical computing and graphics.
 It has become a standard among statistical programming languages.

-* Many companies already use it as a standard package now (as reported in this New York Times article, R is used by Google, Shell, Pfizer, Merck, Bank of America, and others)
+* Many companies already use it as a standard package now (as reported in `this New York Times article <http://www.ece.virginia.edu/~mv/edu/D2K/lectures/NYTimesR.pdf>`_, R is used by Google, Shell, Pfizer, Merck, Bank of America, and others).
-* It can run on Windows, Linux and Mac computers (students are increasingly using Mac and Linux platforms)
+* It can run on Windows, Linux and Mac computers.
-* Commercial software support is available from 3rd parties
+* Commercial software support is available from 3rd parties.
-* The software can be installed on a local desktop, or in a networked environment and run remotely
+* The software can be installed on a local desktop, or in a networked environment and run remotely.
-* It is free (both for academic and commercial use), so it can used after you graduate
+* It is free (both for academic and commercial use), so it can be used in any academic or corporate environment.
-* Installation is straightforward
+* Installation is straightforward,
-* The license is not restrictive: you can legally modify and improve the software
+* The license is not restrictive: you can legally modify and improve the software.
-* There are excellent add-on libraries for almost anything related to data analysis
+* There are excellent add-on libraries for almost anything related to data analysis.
 * It promotes good statistical practice of writing a code file, and then running it (like MATLAB).
 The code file documents what you have done, and you can always repeat your analysis on a new data set, or share the code with colleagues.
 Other software packages tend to promote a more point-and-click approach, so you can't always retrace your steps.
-* There are multicore and 64-bit versions of R available to process large data sets, and do parallel data processing
+* There are multicore and 64-bit versions of R available to process large data sets, and do parallel data processing.

 Alternatives
 ------------